 Choosing a high school

-Approximately 120 accredited secondary schools are available to international students who choose to study as part of an International Student Program.
+Approximately 120 accredited secondary schools in Victoria, Australia are available to international students who choose to study as part of an International Student Program.
 You will be able to choose a school that offers you:

 - the subjects you want to study

 - a place at the right year level for you.

 Speak to one of our accredited education agents about your school choice.
 Let them know your preferences and they can help will match you with the school that will be the best fit for your education.

 Download the Right School Right Place guide to find out more about schools in Victoria.